Watts-Lab/deliberation-assets/projects/talk_lab/backchannel_manipulation/pilot_1/exit/speaker_what_were_we_studying.md

 type: openResponse
 ---

-## If you had to guess, what would you say this study was trying to measure?
+## If you had to guess, what do you think this study was trying to measure?

 ---